mauroolivo/rust-wasm-react/README.md

 # Rust Wasm React Template

-This repo is a starting point template to develop a react project backed with rust code embedded via WebAssembly.
+This repo is a starting point template to develop a React project backed with Rust code embedded via Web Assembly.
 Both, Rust and React code, can be changed and changes seen in the browser.

 ## How to configure